artcuddy/project4-cocktail-nerd/TESTING.md

         assert like_count != 0

-    # Test Case 001-3 a logged in regular user can create a new comment
+    # Test Case 001-3: Test a logged in regular user can create a new comment
     def test_001_3_user_can_comment(self):
         self.site_reguser_login()